4 Productivity-Killing Habits That Are Exhausting You At Work

 First off, it’s not your fault.
 Life is filled with distractions that can grab our attention at any moment.

-Sometimes the distractions are completely out of our control, but the way we react to these distractions is often what derails our productivity.
+Sometimes, distractions are completely out of our control, but how we react to them often derails our productivity.

 Huffington Post published an article detailing the 12 Mindless Habits That Are Secretly Exhausting You, and four of the habits are focused on life at work.